Best Places to Photograph Ospreys

 Exclusive Use of the Hide

 Photographers on Safari have taken all six places in the hide, so we will be there on our own.
 The hide has comfortable swivel chairs and a shelf for your camera(s) in front of the camouflage netting.
 Tripods are not required.
-Some people use bean bags, but I like the freedom provided by hand-held photography.
+Most people use bean bags, but I like the freedom provided by hand-held photography.
 There is a separate toilet nearby but use of this is strongly discouraged during a session.
 If a bird spots someone outside the hide it can affect the behaviour of this bird for several days afterwards.

 One Morning Session and One Evening Session Included

 I began my visits to this hide in 2019.
 Confusingly, both sessions commence at 4.00.
 That is 4.00 in the morning and 4.00 in the afternoon.
 “Which sessions are the best?”
 I asked.
 “There is no difference” was the reply, “but we only have morning sessions left as all the afternoon sessions are fully booked”.
 I took that to mean that the afternoon sessions were the best, and eventually managed to get a couple of cancellations.
 I also booked some early morning sessions.
 The lighting for the two sessions is very different and both work extremely well.
 I actually prefer the morning sessions and I concluded that the only reason that people prefer the afternoons is that they do not need to get up in the middle of the night in order to attend the morning shoots.